PROGRAMME

 As space hardware moves from one-off designs to serial production, industrial methods become crucial.
 This panel examines how 3D printing, advanced materials and new manufacturing techniques change the way spacecraft, launchers and subsystems are designed, built and qualified.
 It highlights potential gains in cost, lead time and design freedom, as well as challenges around certification, supply chains and long-term sustainability.

-18:45 hrsImpulse Talk: Tibor Kapu, Astronaut, HUNOR (Hungarian to Orbit)
+18:45 hrsImpulse Talk: Tibor Kapu, HUNOR Research Astronaut / Axiom Ax-4 Mission Specialist

 09:00 hrsWelcome Back & Highlights